 While the Nigerian military might not be the strongest in Africa, it has participated successfully in a number of international peacekeeping missions and tactical combat operations.
-The Liberian war is just and example and infact, ECOMOG established by ECOWAS in 1990 is currently dominated by the Nigerian Army.
+The Liberian war is just an example and in fact, ECOMOG established by ECOWAS in 1990 is currently dominated by the Nigerian Army.

 The Nigerian Army was also involved in 2004 at Dafur, Sudan as part of the Africa Union Forces.
-The Nigerian army also deployed troop to Mali in 2013 as part of African-led International Support Mission to Mali.
+The Nigerian army also deployed troops to Mali in 2013 as part of the African-led International Support Mission to Mali.

-We believe this article was interesting, if yes, don’t hesitate using our share button below to inform – friends and relation via Facebook, twitter or Google+.
+We believe this article was interesting, if yes, don’t hesitate to use our share button below to inform – friends and relation via Facebook, Twitter, or Google+.